The Sensitivity of Eclipse Mapping to Planetary Rotation: Retrieving Maps when Rotation is Unknown

-As a follow-up to our eclipse-only retrieval, we also run a similar test with data that extends to 20\% of the orbital period, centered at secondary eclipse (Figure \ref{fig:retrieved_zero_obliquity_partial-phase}).
-The additional phase coverage will provide some additional information, since increasing the baseline of observations may allow one to separate structure imparted by the eclipsing of map structure, which is only possible during ingress and egress, with structure imparted by rotation, which can be observed across all orbital phases.
-We choose to only show the results for the first 3 of the 6 modeled rotation rates, as the number of eigencurves we would need to generate to approximate the simulated data for the fastest 3 would be prohibitive.
-Even within the first 3 rotation rates, we see that the signal is dominated by the signal outside eclipse, and that the correlation between map structure and rotation becomes quite stark.
-In particular, there exists a spin-synchronous map, with longitudinal bands of alternating high/low brightness, whose emission can mimic a hotspot map rotating rapidly.
-Analogous to Equation \ref{eq:minimum_wavenumber_eclipse}, if we have an observed frequency of phase variations $n_\mathrm{phase}$, then
+As a simple example of how this trend can be exaggerated by additional data, we can extend our time series outside of eclipse, to extend to 20\% of the orbital period (still centered around the secondary eclipse, see Figure \ref{fig:retrieved_zero_obliquity_partial-phase}).
+This would require an additional 25 hours of continuous observation for a single target, a bit expensive for a proposal, but we show it to highlight how, as additional information is gained, we can set a strong prior on the rotation rate for an eclipse mapping fit.
+Increasing the baseline of observations allows one to separate structure imparted by the eclipsing of map structure, which is only possible during ingress and egress, from structure imparted by rotation, which can be observed across all orbital phases.
+Note that we have binned to the same number of \emph{bins} here as in the eclipse curve fit, which means we are using the signal from the phase-based rotational variations rather than finely sampled in-eclipse data.
+As a result, the correlation between map structure and rotation becomes quite strong.
+In particular, when a spin-synchronous rotation is assumed, the retrieval process creates very artificial brightness structures at high levels of spatial complexity in order to compensate for out-of-eclipse structure.
+If we have an observed number of waves $n_\mathrm{phase}$ within an ingress or egress, then

-where $\ell_\mathrm{min,lon}$ represents a minimum longitudinal degree of complexity to the map.
-From the recovered maps in Figure \ref{fig:retrieved_zero_obliquity_partial-phase} we see that at a high enough number of included eigencurves in our fit, we can construct a feature narrow enough in longitude to produce the observed frequency in the phase curve.
-While both cases in our retrieval show that degeneracies between maps and rotation are a problem regardless of one's observing strategy, we have not ruled out potentially disentangling some of the degeneracy by applying physically motivated priors on feasible rotation rates allowed for a given planet, such as with upper limits from the break-up speed of the planet.